Skip to content

 The DEPA project found that much indigenous knowledge and practices, akin to peace and peace education exist within traditional practices and cultures but have remained untapped and are presently dwindling.

-It was also discovered that the bottom-up approach to peace education resonates better with community people, especially those in local communities that are far removed from the provincial headquarters and towns.
+It was also found that a bottom‑up approach to peace education connects more strongly with community members, especially those living in rural areas far from provincial towns.

 The DEPA project additionally found that the cultures of the indigenous people of Sierra Leone are a uniting force and the best vehicle to use/employ in reaching out with messages of peace